Fujifilm X-E4 vs X-T200

 It is notable that the X-T200 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-E4 lacks such a headphone port.

 Both the X-E4 and the X-T200 are recent models that are part of the current product line-up.
 The X-T200 replaced the earlier Fujifilm X-T100, while the X-E4 followed on from the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-E4 and X-T200 can be found, respectively, in the Fujifilm X-E4 Manual (free pdf) or the online Fujifilm X-T200 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-E4 better than the Fujifilm X-T200 or vice versa?
 The listing below highlights the relative strengths of the two models.